aimms/how-to/Articles/175/175-select-variables-and-constraints-for-math-program.rst

       Type: Automatic;
    }

 ``Objective`` specifies which variable is the objective function of the math program. ``Direction`` specifies whether you want to minimize or maximize the objective function.
-The default options ``AllConstraints`` and ``AllVariables`` apply all the declared constraints and variables in your model in the math program. ``Type`` specifies what kind of a problem the math program is, e.g., a linear program, an integer program, and so on.
+The default ``AllConstraints`` and ``AllVariables`` apply all the declared constraints and variables in your project to this math program. ``Type`` specifies what kind of a problem the math program is, e.g., a linear program, an integer program, and so on.
 The default option ``Automatic`` suffices in most cases.

-One feature of AIMMS is that you can have multiple mathematical programs in the same project.
+AIMMS lets you have multiple math programs in the same project.
 An example use case is a sequential goal programming problem where the solution of the first problem is provided as input to the second problem.
 Some of the constraints (variables) might only be applicable to one of the math programs.
-The default value ``AllConstraints`` (``AllVariables``) will apply all the constraints (variables) to all the math programs in your project.
-This article will show you how to model your project so that you can control the constraints (variables) imposed on a math program.
+Another example is if you to activate/deactivate some constraints on the model to see how the results vary.
+In this article, we demonstrate how to model your AIMMS project so that you can control the constraints (variables) imposed on a math program.

 Default Constraints and Variables
 ----------------------------------------

-When you solve a mathematical program (or generate it via the GMP functions), AIMMS will use the values of the ``Constraints`` and ``Variables`` attributes of the mathematical program identifier to determine which symbolic variables and constraints should actually be considered in the model.
+When you solve a math program (or generate it via the GMP functions), AIMMS will use the values of the ``Constraints`` and ``Variables`` attributes of the math program identifier to determine which symbolic variables and constraints should actually be considered.
 The default values of ``Constraints`` and ``Variables`` attributes are the predefined sets ``AllConstraints`` and ``AllVariables`` respectively. ``AllConstraints`` contains all the constraints declared in your AIMMS project and similarly, ``AllVariables`` contains all the variables.

 Variables with definition
 """""""""""""""""""""""""""""